Community Planning Permit System

 Completion Update

-Next, we will take on Priority Areas 2-5 (will be accomplished simultaneously):
+Next, we will move forward with implementing the By-law in Priority Areas 2–5 (to be addressed simultaneously):

 • Priority Area 2: All other Urban Settlement Areas of the Town